-The patient was taken to the surgery room for emergency care.
-Under general anaesthesia through the tracheostomy, exploration and rigorous surgical cleaning of the extensive facial wound and hemostasis of the injured vessels were performed, with the blood volume reestablished with 2000 ml of lactated Ringer’s solution and two red blood cell concentrates.
-The aims of the primary surgery were to reconstruct the nasal structures to allow permeability of the upper airways, to reposition the extrinsic musculature of the orbits and to reposition the maxilla through maxillomandibular fixation with Erich arch bars for the maintenance of the dental arches ( Fig. 2).
-The only bone fractures treated in this first surgery were those that were exposed by the trauma: anterior wall of the frontal sinus, left zygomatic arch and nasal bones.
-All other fractures were left for a subsequent routine elective procedure as discussed below.
+The patient was rushed to the operating room for immediate medical attention.
+With the aid of general anesthesia administered through the tracheostomy, the medical team conducted a thorough exploration of the extensive facial wound and ensured rigorous surgical cleaning.
+Hemostasis of the injured vessels was performed, and the blood volume was restored using 2000 ml of lactated Ringer’s solution and two red blood cell concentrates.
+The primary surgical objective was to reconstruct the nasal structures, allowing for the permeability of the upper airways.
+Additionally, the extrinsic musculature of the orbits was repositioned, and the maxilla was repositioned using maxillomandibular fixation with Erich arch bars for maintaining the dental arches (refer to Fig. 2).
+In the initial surgery, only the bone fractures exposed by the trauma, namely the anterior wall of the frontal sinus, left zygomatic arch, and nasal bones, were treated.
+The rest of the fractures were left for a subsequent elective surgery, as discussed below.

-12 h after admission to the post-anaesthesia recovery room, the patient was sent to the infirmary of the oral-maxillofacial surgery and traumatology sector to await clinical improvement and the planning of subsequent surgery.
-In the first 72 h, small perforations with an insulin needle were made daily to assess the perfusion and colouration of the vestibular and palatine mucosae in order to establish an early diagnosis of any sign of bone necrosis, but none occurred.
-There was no need for coadjuvant therapy, such as hyperbaric oxygenation.
-10 days later, new imaging examinations were performed, including an angiogram, which revealed adequate vascularization of the face and areas suggesting vascular neoformation ( Fig. 3 A, B).
-Despite the injury to her left facial nerve and aesthetic impairments, characterized by traumatic telechantus and a drooping right eyelid, her progress was deemed quite satisfactory, as her masticatory function had been preserved and there were no signs of tissue necrosis or infection ( Fig. 4 ).
+Ten days later, new imaging examinations were performed, including an angiogram, which revealed adequate vascularization of the face and areas suggesting vascular neoformation.
+Despite the injury to her left facial nerve and aesthetic impairments, characterized by traumatic telechantus and a drooping right eyelid, the patient’s progress was deemed quite satisfactory.
+Her masticatory function had been preserved and there were no signs of tissue necrosis or infection.